Duty Calls: Colorectal Cancer Awareness

 - Most colorectal cancers are found in people without a family history of colorectal cancer.1

-- Colorectal cancer is the third leading cause of cancer-related deaths in men and women in the United States.3
+- Colorectal cancer is now the leading cause of cancer‑related death among adults under age 50 in the United States.3

 For more facts and information about colon/colorectal cancer, check out the links below or visit the American Cancer Society’s website.